The Tax Police returns unreasonably seized property

 Subject of complaint: The Investigative Department for Financial Investigations of the Large Taxpayers’ Office of the State Tax Service (Tax Police)

-Complaint in brief: on September 3, 2018, a leading Ukrainian metallurgical enterprise turned to the Council The Complainant could not return the documents and property seized during a search.
+Complaint in brief: On September 3, 2018, a leading Ukrainian metallurgical enterprise turned to the Council.
+The Complainant could not return the documents and property seized during a search.

-Under the law, the seized property, regarding which the court did not allow to seize and rejected the seizure, the police has to return to owner.
+Under the law, the seized property, regarding which the court did not allow to seize and rejected the seizure, the police has to return to the owner.
 However, the investigator did not return the money and documents to the Complainant.
 It significantly limited normal economic activities of the plant and completely blocked the work with some counterparties.

 Actions taken: The Council’s investigator thoroughly studied the circumstances of the case and found out that law enforcers unreasonably kept the Complainant’s property for which the court did not grant the seizure permit.
-He requested Prosecutor General's Office of Ukraine (PGO) in writing to return documents and money to the owner.
+He requested the Prosecutor General's Office of Ukraine (PGO) in writing to return documents and money to the owner.